-Just because stomach acid is refluxed into your esophagus does not mean that you have too much stomach acid.
+Just because stomach acid is refluxed into your esophagus does not mean you have too much stomach acid.

 Insufficient Stomach Acid

-Low stomach acid causes acid reflux in two ways:
+Low stomach acid causes Acid Reflux in two ways:

 Dysfunction of the Lower Esophageal Sphincter (LES)

 As stated above, stomach acid triggers the tight closing of your LES.
 An irritated LES can also allow stomach acid to be forced into the esophagus.
-Your LES can become irritated by smoking (first hand or second hand), ingesting drinks containing caffeine, certain medications, and chocolate.
-Certain medications, and alcohol can cause the LES to relax and also allow stomach acid to leak into the esophagus.
+Your LES can become irritated by smoking (first hand or second hand), and ingesting drinks containing caffeine, certain medications, and chocolate.
+Certain medications and alcohol can cause the LES to relax and also allow stomach acid to leak into the esophagus.
 You can read more about this here: A Weak LES is One of the Main Causes of GERD

 A Hiatal Hernia

 The opening in the diaphragm that the esophagus goes through to the stomach is called the hiatal opening.
 If this opening is too large or the pressure from gas in the stomach is too great the upper portion of your stomach can bulge through the diaphragm.